Blacksad: Under the Skin: Development/Release

 Under the Skin's first teaser trailer was revealed in August 2018, around the time of its showing at Gamescom.
-It proceeded to appear at the 3D Wire festival in Spain that October.
-By February 2019, the game had been in production for over two years.
-In April of that year, Blacksad was given a release date of September 26, 2019.
+The game proceeded to appear at the 3D Wire festival in Spain that October.
+By February 2019, it had been in production for over two years.
+In April of that year, Blacksad was given a release date of 26 September 2019.
 Mundo Deportivo reported at the time that Blacksad was "in the final phase of development".
-However, in July, the game was delayed to November 5, 2019.
+However, in July, the game was delayed to 5 November 2019.
 Microïds attributed the delay to a desire for increased polish in the final product.
-Although the game received a subsequent delay to November 14, its European Xbox Marketplace and PlayStation Store versions nevertheless appeared due to a technical error on November 5.
-Microïds advised buyers not to play the game before the release of its planned "day-one patch", set to coincide with Under the Skin's wider release on November 14.
+Although the game received a subsequent delay to 14 November, its European Xbox Marketplace and PlayStation Store versions nevertheless appeared due to a technical error on 5 November.
+Microïds advised buyers not to play the game before the release of its planned "day-one patch", set to coincide with Under the Skin's wider release on 14 November.
 According to Microïds, the patch will add more sound effects to the game, fix "major bugs" and heavily increase the frame rate, among other improvements.
 Discussing the situation at the time, Destructoid's Chris Moyse wrote, "You have to feel for the developers in what must be a very stressful and unfortunate situation."
-While the game met its planned November 14 release date, Jorge Cano of Vandal characterized Under the Skin's overall rollout as "simply disastrous" and as "an example of how to do things wrong when it comes to putting a game on sale".
+While the game met its planned 14 November release date, Jorge Cano of Vandal characterized Under the Skin's overall rollout as "simply disastrous" and as "an example of how to do things wrong when it comes to putting a game on sale".
 Patches soon followed to fix some of the game's bugs and instabilities at launch.